gregdolley/ascii_art_generator/README.md

-# ascii_art_generator
+# ASCII Art Generator

-A Python program that takes an image file and redraws it as ASCII art.
+This is a simple Python program (Python 3) that takes an image file and redraws it as ASCII art.
 It saves the ASCII art as a plain text file and a PNG screenshot of the text (since a PNG can be zoomed in/out smoothly, while a TXT file cannot).